-If you have a working holiday visas expiring soon (for example, 25 September) and you’re looking for ways to extend your time in New Zealand beyond your working holiday visa expiry, there are a couple of ways to do this–
+If you have a working holiday visa and you’re looking for ways to extend your time in New Zealand beyond your working holiday visa expiry, there are a couple of ways to do this–

-- through work in the viticulture and horticulture industries work extension
+- through the working holiday visa extension for previous work in the viticulture and horticulture industries

 - through a permanent job with an employer